Table of Contents

 Relationship between function calling & Model Context Protocol

 Function calling, which allows LLMs to invoke predetermined functions based on user requests, is a well-established feature of modern AI models.
-Sometimes referred to as “tool use,” function calling is not mutually exclusive with MCP; the new protocol simply standardizes how this API feature works.
+Sometimes referred to as “tool use,” function calling is not mutually exclusive with MCP; the new protocol simply standardizes how this API feature works, adding context for the LLM.
+This is achieved by streaming tool definitions (including their capabilities, data stores, and possible prompts) to LLMs from the MCP server.

 Without MCP, when you use a function call directly with an LLM API, you need to: